F-joyce/project-search-optimisation/README.md

 - the dictionaries has been updated with the exact number of new fitnesses found
 - ***TODO*** add more

 # Issues with RBFOpt
 The Project has a partial implementation of RBFOpt this is a:
 > RBFOpt is a Python library for black-box optimization
 >(also known as derivative-free optimization).

-The partial implementation fails when using more than a small number of maximum calls of the original function as it needs two different pieces:
+The partial implementation fails when using more than a small number of maximum calls of the original function as it needs two different libraries:
 1 - Ipoptpy
 2 - Bonim solver
-The author was unable to install these on the Windows machine used for the research.
+I was unable to install these on the Windows machine used for the research.